lumagateinc/MovoSuite/docs/README.md

   b.
 Scope of submission: Organization
   c.
 Additional Information:
       - Other email addresses: Email addresses of others who should be notified about MovoSuite license renewal.
-      - Comments: “Setting up email notifications from MovoSuite for MS Intune”
+      - Comments: "Setting up email notifications from MovoSuite for MS Intune"
-3. At the bottom of the form, check the box labeled “I accept the terms and conditions…” and then click Save.
+3. At the bottom of the form, check the box labeled "I accept the terms and conditions…" and then click Save.

 [back to ToC](#table-of-contents) | [back to checklist](#install-and-configuration-checklist)